Gizra/Gizra-Way-Book/views.md

 In the configuration of the field we can of course change the label to be Author instead of Name.

+# Taxonomy

+Let's take a break from the View configuration, and add new requirement to our Blog page.
+Don't worry, we will continue latter with the View.

 ## Contextual filters

 Contextual filters are like filters under _filter criteria_ section.
-The different is that we don't set the filter value, it will be taken from context when we run the View.
+The different is that we don't set the filter value, it will be taken from context (usually from the URL) when we run the View.